-Believed to have been constructed in the Regency era, the sale of Cawkwell House provides a truly rare and remarkable opportunity to acquire a charming Grade II Listed residence nestled within a small mature Country Estate of over 60 Acres.
-The amount of land included with the sale can be reduced to 10 Acres or increased to150 Acres if desired with price to reflect accordingly
+Believed to have been constructed in the Regency era, the sale of Cawkwell House provides a truly rare and remarkable opportunity to acquire a charming Grade II Listed residence nestled within a small mature Country Estate of in all approx. 13 Acres.

-The sale combines undulating rich pasture with partial wooded grounds that wrap around the property, which is further complimented by the ornamental man made spring-fed lake stocked with coarse fish.
+The sale combines superb grounds mature woodland and grass paddocks all surrounding the residence, which is further complimented by the ornamental man made spring-fed lake stocked with coarse fish.
 If required further land is available for purchase or rent by private arrangement.

 A truly superb setting with the most enviable views over the lake and out onto rolling countryside across each elevation.
 Viewing is most highly recommended.